What To Look For in a Pet Sitter

 Your sitter must know where to take your pup or kitty in case of a medical emergency.

-Let your vet know that your pet will be watched by a sitter and permit them to treat it if necessary while you're away.
+Let your vet know that your pet will be watched by a sitter and permit them to treat your pet if necessary while you're away.

 - Pet Emergency Kit and Supplies